Best Medicare Supplement Plans in New Hampshire (2026)

 New Hampshire Medicare Resources

-• New Hampshire State Health Insurance Assistance Program (SHIP): Offers free, confidential individual counseling to help Medicare beneficiaries compare plans and make informed decisions about health care coverage.
+• New Hampshire State Health Insurance Assistance Program (SHIP): Offers free, confidential individual counseling to help Medicare beneficiaries compare plans and choose coverage.
 Certified volunteers provide unbiased guidance on Medicare Supplement plans, Medicare Advantage and Part D prescription drug coverage.

 • New Hampshire Department of Insurance: Provides consumer protection services and publishes rate comparisons for Medicare Supplement plans.
-The department runs a helpline to assist with insurance questions and complaints while helping seniors identify and report insurance scams.
+The department runs a helpline for insurance questions and complaints, and helps seniors identify and report insurance fraud.

 • New Hampshire Area Agencies on Aging: Serves older adults with information and programs including assistance with Medicare enrollment and benefits counseling.
 These agencies provide access to local community resources for seniors and caregivers throughout the state.

-• Medicare.gov: The official federal Medicare website has comprehensive information on all Medicare options, including a plan finder tool to compare Medicare Supplement, Medicare Advantage and Part D plans in your ZIP code.
+• Medicare.gov: The official federal Medicare website carries information on all Medicare options, including a plan finder tool to compare Medicare Supplement, Medicare Advantage and Part D plans in your ZIP code.

 Medicare Supplement Plans in New Hampshire: FAQ